abgm/daily-batch-scripts/README.md

 # daily-batch-scripts
-some script I've used every day
+some script I've used every day in some old works